ktcaudill99/Software-II---Advanced-Java-Concepts---C195/README.md

 •  the total number of customer appointments by type and month

-•  a schedule for each contact in your organization that includes appointment ID, title, type and description, start date and time, end date and time, and customer ID
+•  a main for each contact in your organization that includes appointment ID, title, type and description, start date and time, end date and time, and customer ID

 •  an additional report of your choice that is different from the two other required reports in this prompt and from the user log-in date and time stamp that will be tracked in part C